kuriouskate/first_job/README.md

 # first_job
-Scripts created for my first company
+Scripts created by me for my first company